OpenMS/OpenMS/.github/spellcheck/README.md

 To enable this feature, issues need to be activated in the repository before making changes.
 By default, the action only searches edited files.
 A full search can be initiated manually by clicking on `Actions` and `Spellcheck - Full Search` in the GitHub repository.
 Additionally, the correct branch needs to be selected.
-The issue is will be locked after each update to ensure, that only users with the correct permission are able to edit and process the files.
+The issue will be locked after each update to ensure, that only users with the correct permission are able to edit and process the files.

 ### Assigning Actions